 I'll scale my image to the size I need:

-And then, if you're happy with the size of the image and you have no other Transform commands to apply, you can accept your changes and close Free Transform by clicking the checkmark in the Options Bar, or by pressing Enter (Win) / Return (Mac) on your keyboard:
+And then, if you're happy with the size of the image and you have no other Transform commands to apply, you can accept your changes and close Free Transform by clicking the checkmark in the Options Bar.
+Or press Enter (Win) / Return (Mac) on your keyboard:

 How to restore the original image size

 If you converted your image to a smart object as I showed you how to do earlier, then it's easy to restore the original size of your image even after you've scaled it and closed Free Transform.

 First, press Ctrl+T (Win) / Command+T (Mac) to re-select the Free Transform command.
 Then, notice in the Options Bar that the Width and Height fields are both showing values less than 100%.
 In my case, I'm seeing a value of 60% for both the Width and the Height:

 Because we're working with a smart object, Photoshop knows that the original image inside the smart object is larger than the scaled size.
 To restore the original size, first make sure the link icon between the Width and Height fields is selected: